teodorawilde/notes-to-self/HappyPear-TheHappyShape.markdown

   * to boost iron, you can add sources of vit.
 C to your meals to support iron absorbtion (peppers, broccoli, grapefruit, oranges)
   * avoid tea and coffee at meal times as the tannins in these drinks can inhibit iron absorbtion and increase the intake of beans and pulses

+* **CALCIUM**
+  * important mineral for human survival, needed to maintain bones and teeth strong and healthy
+  * small amounts are also required for nerve function, to relax our muscles and for blood clotting
+  * recommended Ca intake is 700mg/day
+  * most plant milks are fortified to match the calcium content of cow's milk
+  * present in dark leafy greens (kale, watercress, mustard greens and pak choy
+  * also found in broccoli, tofu, tahini, beans and almonds
+  * to maintain bone density it is recommended to avoid smoking and drinking too much caffeine or alcohol

 ### **Whole Food Plant-Based Diet**
 - centres on whole, unrefined and unprocessed foods